-Every year, on rainy days, when floodwaters flood the fields and beaches, I remember going to catch crickets.
+Every year, on rainy days, when floodwaters flood the fields and beaches, I remember going out to catch crickets.

-Located on the banks of Cai River ( Khanh Hoa ), my hometown's land is mostly sandy, highly porous, very good for growing mulberry, corn and vegetables, and this is also a favorable environment for crickets to dig holes to live.
+Located on the banks of Cai River ( Khanh Hoa ), my hometown's land is mostly sandy, highly porous, very good for growing mulberry, corn and vegetables, and this is also a favorable environment for crickets to dig burrows to live.

 As for us kids, all of us loved it.
-Even though we had to wade through the water and reach every bush, when we caught the crickets with full yellow bellies and put them in a basket or a plastic bottle, our faces showed joy.
+Even though we had to wade in the water and reach every bush, when we caught the crickets with full yellow bellies and put them in a basket or a plastic bottle, our faces showed joy.

 Stir-fried crickets.
 When floodwaters flooded the fields and banks of Cai River (Khanh Hoa), I remembered the story of catching crickets.